-6. Sensor Installation
+7. Sensor Installation

-6.1 Sensor Mounting
+7.1 Sensor Mounting

-The 3DM-GQ4-45TM sensor housing is rated for indoor use only, unless used inside a protective enclosure.
+The 3DM-GX5-45 sensor housing is rated for indoor use only, unless used inside a protective enclosure.
 When using the internal GNSS receiver, the GNSS antenna connector on the side of the sensor must be accessible.
+The connector and cable must be non-magnetic.
+The MMCX to SMA adapter cable supplied with all 3DM-GX5-45 is non-magnetic.

 The sensor has two mounting tabs with holes for fastening.
+Mounting screws should be 4-40 brass or stainless steel.
+Nylon washers and lock-tite are recommended.
 There are two additional holes used for precise alignment with 2mm dowel pins.
 One of the holes is slotted to allow for relaxed pin positioning accuracy.
-The sensor can be mounted in any orientation, as required for the application (see Sensor Reference Frames on page 31).
-The axes are labeled on the face of the sensor for reference, and the sensor measurement origin is shown in the sensor dimensional drawing (see Reference Diagrams on page 73).
+The sensor can be mounted in any orientation, as required for the application (see Sensor Reference Frames on page 30).
+The axes are labeled on the face of the sensor for reference, and the sensor measurement origin is shown in the sensor dimensional drawing (see Reference Diagrams on page 82).

-Figure 31 - Mounting the Sensor
+Figure 37 - Mounting the Sensor

-6.2 GNSS Antenna Installation
+7.2 GNSS Antenna Installation

-The GNSS antenna cable is plugged into the non-magnetic SMA-to-MMCX adapter cable supplied with the 3DM-GQ4-45TM.
-The adapter cable is then plugged into the 3DM-GQ4-45TM housing (see Interface and Indicators on page 10).
-The GNSS antenna provided with the starter kit can be mounted by adhering with double-sided mounting tape.
-Alternate antenna and cables, as well as external GNSS and receivers, can be used with the 3DM-GQ4-45TM when appropriate for the application (see Alternate GNSS Equipment on page 55).
+The GNSS antenna cable is plugged into the non-magnetic SMA-to-MMCX adapter cable supplied with the 3DM-GX5-45.
+The adapter cable is then plugged into the 3DM-GX5-45 housing (see Interface and Indicators on page 10).
+The GNSS antenna provided with the starter kit can be mounted installing two M3 screws into the base of the antenna (Figure 38 - GNSS Antenna Mounting).
+Alternate antenna and cables, as well as external GNSS and receivers, can be used with the 3DM-GX5-45 when appropriate for the application if at least 9 are non-magnetic from the device. see Alternate GNSS Equipment on page 61).

 The antenna must be mounted with an unobstructed line of sight to the sky in order to establish GNSS satellite links.
 This can be accomplished through a window or more optimally by placing the antenna outdoors.
-Use the GNSS Monitor in the MIP TM Monitor software to observe satellite link strength during installation to optimize placement (see Global Navigation Satellite System (GNSS) Outputs on page 26).
-For the most accurate GNSS readings and EF outputs the antenna position, with reference to the sensor, should be carefully measured and entered as the Antenna Offset setting (see GNSS Antenna Offset on page 42).
+Use the GNSS Monitor in the MIP Monitor software to observe satellite link strength during installation to optimize placement (see Global Navigation Satellite System (GNSS) Outputs on page 25).
+For the most accurate GNSS readings and EF outputs the antenna position, with reference to the sensor, should be carefully measured and entered as the Antenna Offset setting (see GNSS Antenna Offset on page 48).

-When using GNSS antennas with magnetic bases, take care to not bring the antenna in close proximity to the sensor either in handling or in permanent installation, as it may disrupt the magnetometers within the 3DM-GQ4- $45^{TM}$ .
+When using GNSS antennas with magnetic bases, do not bring the antenna in close proximity to the sensor either in handling or permanent installation as it may disrupt the magnetometers within the 3DM-GX5-45.